arkabera2004/LinkedIn-Automation-/README.md

 # LinkedIn-Automation-

-Automate your personal brand building on LinkedIn — from finding trending content to crafting engaging posts and publishing them, all in one go!
+Automate your brand-building on LinkedIn — from finding trending content to crafting engaging posts and publishing them, all in one go!

 ## Overview